isamu-isozaki/teamai_test/engineering/infrastructure/production/index.html.md

 `~goals` are issues that are in a WoW and we agreed as a team that we will do everything in our power to deliver them.
 Goal issues should fit in one WoW, that is, they are deliverable in a single week time, if they do not fit in one WoW we are probably talking about a `~meta ~goal`.

-We use this kind of issues to indicate a general direction (generally speaking something that will take from 1 to 3 months of work) This means that a `~meta ~goal` should be achievable in one quarter.
+We use this kind of issues to indicate a general direction (generally speaking something that will take from 1 to 3 months of work/index.html.md) This means that a `~meta ~goal` should be achievable in one quarter.

 `~meta` issues that are not also `~goal` are the tasks that are larger than what fits in a quarter, therefore they need to be sliced into actually deliverable pieces that can also become a goal.